TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 Moose Prints Gallery and Gifts in Millinocket, Maine

-About 3.0 miles west of the Abol Bridge on the Golden Road, looking for a parking pull-off on the left.
-Across the road, a path will lead you about 300 feet down to the edge of the Penobscot River.
+About 3.0 miles west of the Abol Bridge on the Golden Road, look for a parking pull-off on the left.
+Across the road, a path heading north will lead you about 300 feet down to the edge of the Penobscot River.
 There you will find a short but wide and scenic "block" style waterfall, along with partially-obstructed views of Katahdin if you look downstream.

-On one of our recent visits, a bald eagle was circling above the falls.
+On one of my recent visits, a bald eagle was circling above the falls.

 You can find more information about Nesowadnehunk Falls on the New England Waterfalls website.